-A Complainant is one who initiates the College's Sexual Misconduct adjudication process by bringing a complaint of sexual misconduct against a Trinity College student, employee (including staff and faculty), or contractor.
-A Complainant need not be a member of the College community so long as the College has jurisdiction over the person accused of sexual misconduct.
-In cases where the circumstances of an alleged sexual misconduct suggest that the safety of the College community is at risk, the College may choose to act as a Complainant, even in the absence of a complaint by the victim of the alleged sexual misconduct.
+A Complainant is one who initiates the College's sexual harassment investigation and adjudication process by filing a signed written complaint of sexual harassment against a Trinity College student, employee (including staff and faculty), or contractor.
+A Complainant need not be a member of the College community so long as the Complainant at the time of the alleged sexual harassment was attempting to participate in the College's education program or activity and the College has jurisdiction over the person accused of sexual harassment.
+In cases where the circumstances of an alleged sexual harassment suggest that the safety of the College community is at risk, the College, through its Title IX Coordinator, may choose to file a written complaint even in the absence of a complaint by the victim of the alleged sexual harassment.